Weiner gets 21 months in prison in sexting case

+- In addition to the prison term, Weiner also was sentenced to three years of supervised release

-New York (CNN)Former Rep. Anthony Weiner was sentenced Monday to 21 months in prison for sexting with a minor.
+New York (CNN)Former Rep. Anthony Weiner was sentenced Monday to 21 months in federal prison for sexting with a minor.

 In addition to the prison term, Weiner also was sentenced to three years of supervised release.

-"This is a serious crime that deserves serious punishment," Judge Denise Cote of the Southern District of New York said.
+Judge Denise Cote of the Southern District of New York stated that Weiner's sentence carried more importance because of his previous political career.

+"Because of the defendant's notoriety, there is intense interest in the defendant's plea and sentence," Cote said in court.
+"It could make a difference in lives and is a very significant part of this sentence."

+She added, "This is a serious crime that deserves serious punishment."

 In May, Weiner, 53, pleaded guilty to one charge of transferring obscene material to a minor in federal court in Manhattan.
 The charges stem from communications that the former congressman had with a 15-year-old girl on social media sites between January and March 2016.
 Weiner is the estranged husband of Huma Abedin, Hillary Clinton's former adviser.